flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

                               - "*"
                         #While the Spark Helm chart creates a spark ServiceAccount, this template creates one
                         # on each project-domain namespace and annotates it with the GSA
-                        #Then you should always run workflows with the Spark service account (eg pyflyte run --remote --service-account=spark ...)
+                        #You should always run workflows with the Spark service account (eg pyflyte run --remote --service-account=spark ...)
                         - key: ad_spark_service_account
                           value: |
                             apiVersion: v1